A-Rosa Cruises

 A-Rosa Cruises is a cruise line based in Rostock, Germany, which operates river cruises in Germany.

 History

-A-Rosa was established in 2001 as A'Rosa, as a subsidiary of P&O Princess Cruises.
-The company was created to serve the German cruise market, alongside the AIDA Cruises fleet, which had been acquired by P&O in 1999.
-A'Rosa was modeled loosely on the AIDA concept and began life with three ships.
-A'Rosa Blu, was the sole cruise ship of the fleet, accompanied by A'Rosa Bella and A'Rosa Donna, two newly built river cruise ships.
+A-Rosa was established in 2001 as A'Rosa, a subsidiary of P&O Princess Cruises.
+The company was created to serve the German cruise market alongside the AIDA Cruises fleet, which P&O had acquired in 1999.
+A'Rosa was loosely modelled on the AIDA concept and initially operated three ships.

+A'Rosa Blu was the sole ocean-going cruise ship in the fleet, accompanied by A'Rosa Bella and A'Rosa Donna, two newly built river cruise ships.

 In 2003, P&O Princess merged with Carnival Corporation to form Carnival Corporation & plc.
-The A'Rosa brand was sold soon after the merger and was purchased by a private company which owned A-ROSA Flussschiff.
+The A'Rosa brand was sold shortly after the merger and was acquired by a private company that owned A-ROSA Flussschiff.
 The company continues to operate river cruises on the Danube, Main, Mosel, Rhine, Rhône and Saône rivers.